sane/sane/index.md

 **Note:** Make sure you have [fig](http://www.fig.sh/install.html) installed, as well as [boot2docker](http://boot2docker.io/) if you are on Mac or Windows.
 For Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)

-**Why Docker?** Completely automates the setup with installing dependencies.
+**Why Docker?** It completely automates the setup with installing dependencies.
 You can develop with a production environment that is easily deployable.
 * `-d`: Installs the choosen database adapter for sails.
 If `--docker` is active it also installs the right container.

 `sane up [--docker]`